 Two sharing: £6,810 or £6,130 without flights on days 1 and 16.
 Single occupancy: £7,570 or £6,890 without flights on days 1 and 16.

-Air travel (economy class) from London to Cancún with British Airways (Boeing 777), from Guatemala City to Miami with American Airlines (Boeing 737), and from Miami to London with British Airways (Airbus 380); domestic flight within Guatemala with Avianca (ATR 72); transport by private coach; accommodation as described below; breakfasts, all 14 dinners and 11 lunches (including 1 box lunch); beer, water, soft drinks and coffee at lunch plus wine at dinner; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Air travel (economy class) from London to Cancún with British Airways (Boeing 777), and from Guatemala City to Madrid (Airbus A330-200) and Madrid to London (Airbus A340-600) with Iberia Airlines; domestic flight within Guatemala with Avianca (ATR 72); transport by private coach; accommodation as described below; breakfasts, all 14 dinners and 11 lunches (including 1 box lunch); beer, water, soft drinks and coffee at lunch plus wine at dinner; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Though the itinerary has been planned to be less strenuous than most tours to the region, it must be stressed that the tour is nevertheless quite taxing, with some long drives, often on unpaved roads, early starts and frequent changes of hotel.
 We spend one night in very basic accommodation (Frontera Corozal) to reduce the amount of driving.
 Many of the archaeological sites are vast, located in humid jungle and on rough ground.
 The tour should not be undertaken by anyone who has the slightest problem with everyday walking and stair-climbing, or who is not sure-footed.
 Average distance by coach per day: 89 miles.

 Between 14 and 22 participants.